-Renting a stump grinder typically costs between $190 and $380 per day.
+The rental cost for a stump grinder is typically between $190 and $380 per day.

 DIY Cost vs. Professional Stump Grinding Cost

-In some cases, calling in a professional can be cheaper than renting a stump grinder and doing the project yourself.
+In some cases, calling in a local stump grinding professional can be cheaper than renting a stump grinder and doing the project yourself.

-Most homeowners pay an average of $313 for professional stump grinding, with some paying an average of $158 for extreme low-end projects.
+Most homeowners pay an average of $313 for professional stump grinding, with some paying an average of $158 for extremely low-end projects.